icoco/OctopusKit_Android/README.md

 Please check the demo app also the TestCase file, understand the usage then enjoy the way~

-It based Volley but also can integreate with other network lib
+It based retrofit2 but also can integreate with other network library.

 ## License